 Trauma Informed Approach in Public Health Nursing (TIA PHN)

-The TIA PHN program is a collaboration of Field Nurse Home Visiting programs in Sonoma, Napa and San Francisco Counties with plans for a rigorous academic evaluation to measure effectiveness.
-The ultimate goal is to develop an open source, evidence-based Field
+The TIA PHN Nurse Home Visiting program is a collaboration of Field Nurse Home Visiting programs in Sonoma, Napa and San Francisco Counties.
+The program is currently participating in rigorous academic evaluation through UCSF to measure effectiveness.
+The ultimate goal is to develop an open source, evidence-based Field Nursing Program with identified outcomes and use of a specific curriculum.

 Population Served